WSJT-X

 Build and installation instructions are in the INSTALL file inside the tarball.

-Candidate release: WSJT-X 2.7.0-rc4
+Candidate release: WSJT-X 2.7.0-rc7

 Candidate releases are intended for beta testers: individuals interested in testing the program's new features and providing feedback to the WSJT Development Team.
-The candidate release for WSJT-X 2.7.0 introduces a new program called QMAP, a new Special Operating Activity known as Q65 Pileup, a new function to update hamlib directly from the program, some additions to the FT Roundup Messages protocol, and a number of other enhancements and fixes.
+The candidate release for WSJT-X 2.7 introduces a new program called QMAP, new Special Operating Activities Q65 Pileup and SuperFox mode, an option to Update Hamlib at the click of a button, and a number of other enhancements and bug fixes.
 See the Release Notes for details.
-Further details on QMAP and Q65 Pileup mode are available in a Quick-Start guide posted here.
-An early version of the WSJT-X 2.7.0 User Guide is available online, but you should be aware that further work on the User Guide is still in progress.
+Further details on QMAP and Q65 Pileup mode are available in a Quick-Start guide posted here

 Please send feedback and bug reports on this release candidate to wsjt-devel@lists.sourceforge.net.
 You will need to subscribe to the list in order to post there.

-Installation packages for WSJT-X 2.7.0-rc4
+Installation packages for WSJT-X 2.7.0-rc7

 Windows: